mnazim/mnazim.github.io/content/writings/vim-plugins-i-use.markdown

     :::bash
     export TERM="xterm-256color"

-You can also use [CSAprox][csapprox] plugin to use gvim themes inside terminal vim.
+You can also use [CSAprox][csaprox] plugin to use gvim themes inside terminal vim.

 ## The rest